 ANSWER: The modern version of snake (serpent) handling began as a religious ritual in the Appalachia region of the U.S. by George Hensley.
 He introduced the practice, based on a literal interpretation of Mark 16:17 - 18, to a Holiness movement church around 1910.
 Hensley became a credentialed minister of the church in 1915.
 After seven years of service, he left the denomination that credentialed him to form the first Pentecostal church to require ALL its members to be able to handle a snake as proof of their conversion.

 Those who practice snake handling as a religious ritual believe Mark 16:18 should be interpreted literally.
 They view the verse as a promise from Jesus that serpents will not harm them (especially during the worship of God) because they are Christians.

-Many believers have DIED while handling these venomous reptiles in a church meeting or service.
-George Hensley, the "father' of this practice, died from a poisonous snakebite in 1955.
+Many people have DIED while handling these venomous reptiles in a church meeting or service.
+George Hensley, the "father' of this practice, died from a poisonous bite in 1955.
 In 1998, an 'evangelist' who used serpents during services died from a timber rattlesnake bite.
 His wife had died from a bite three years earlier.

-In early 2014, a man named Jamie Coots, made famous through a popular cable TV show called 'Snake Salvation,' DIED from a poisonous bite.
+In early 2014, a man named Jamie Coots, made famous through a popular cable TV show called 'Snake Salvation,' died from a poisonous bite.
 A Discovery Channel News article about his death stated those who have passed away from bites received while worshipping God likely number in the hundreds.

-Mark 16 (and to a lesser extent Luke 10:19) are the only places in Scripture used to justify the handling of poisonous serpents.
+Mark 16 (and to a lesser extent Luke 10:19) are the only places in Scripture used to justify the handling of poisonous snakes.
 Jesus spoke the two verses referenced in Mark as part of his final instructions to his disciples (known as "the Great Commission") before his ascension (Mark 16:15 - 18).